 For all the reasons above, the ECMAScript specification describes the JavaScript regex semantics with English pseudocode for a backtracking algorithm.
 There are multiple issues with this approach.

 First, the pseudocode is not executable.
 It cannot be used directly to validate implementations of JavaScript, and it cannot be run to clarify ambiguities or validate proposed test cases.
-As a result, bugs continue to be found even in implementations of long-standing features (until recently, one of the engines included in V8 contained bugs because of a misunderstanding of the semantics of the Kleene star quantifier~\cite{linear_matching_js}).
+As a result, bugs continue to be found even in implementations of long-standing features.
+For example, until recently, one of the engines included in V8 contained bugs because of a misunderstanding of the semantics of the Kleene star quantifier~\cite{linear_matching_js}.

-Second, the length and style of this paper specification make it unsuitable for formal reasoning.
+Second, the length and style of the specification make it unsuitable for formal reasoning.
 Mechanized semantics exist for substantial parts of the ECMAScript standard~\cite{jiset,jscert,lambdajs,aplas_js,kjs}, but none of them support JavaScript regexes.
 As a result, previous work that tried to reason about JavaScript regexes had to redefine their own models of the semantics~\cite{regex_repair,expose}.
-Unfortunately, the published models that we are aware off are incomplete, and we found mistakes in both of them (\cref{subsec:js_formalizations}).
-To enable trustworthy formal reasoning about JavaScript regexes, one needs a faithful, auditable transcription of the ECMAScript pseudocode, without simplifications.
+Unfortunately, of the two published models that we are aware of, one is incomplete, and we found mistakes in both (\cref{subsec:js_formalizations}).
+To enable trustworthy reasoning about JavaScript regexes, one needs a faithful and auditable mechanized transcription of the ECMAScript pseudocode, without simplifications.

-In that context, we present an \textbf{executable, proven-safe, faithful and future-proof Coq mechanization of ECMAScript regexes}.
-By \emph{executable}, we mean that we can extract our mechanization to OCaml and run it.
-By \emph{proven-safe}, we mean that we have a Coq proof that the compilation and matching processes described in the spec terminate and cannot trigger an assertion failure.
-By \emph{faithful}, we mean that the mechanization conforms to the letter of the specification and can be audited (it is written in such a way that one can easily compare the pseudocode to the Coq definitions: we purposefully do not attempt to simplify the specification or capture its core or essence), and that it agrees with the spirit of the specification as understood by existing implementations (we resolved ambiguities in line with the prevailing consensus).
-Finally, by \emph{future-proof}, we mean that changes to the ECMAScript pseudocode require changes of comparable size to the mechanization, ensuring that it can be modified in the future as the standard evolves.
+In that context, we present an \textbf{executable, proven-safe, faithful and future-proof Coq mechanization of JavaScript regexes}, as specified by the 2023 edition of ECMA-262 section 22.2.
+By \emph{executable}, we mean that we can extract our mechanization either to OCaml or to JavaScript and run it.
+By \emph{proven-safe}, we mean that we have a Coq proof that the compilation and matching process described in the specification terminates and that all assertions found in the specification are correct.
+By \emph{faithful}, we mean that our mechanization follows the specification to the letter so as to be straightforwardly auditable (it is written in such a way that one can easily compare the pseudocode to the Coq definitions: we purposefully do not attempt to simplify the specification), and that it agrees with the spirit of the specification as understood by existing implementations.
+Finally, by \emph{future-proof}, we mean that changes to the ECMAScript pseudocode require changes of comparable size to our mechanization, ensuring that it can be updated in the future as the standard evolves.